WORLD NEWS SCHEDULE AT 0600 GMT/2 AM ET

 BRATISLAVA - Following the biggest street protests in decades, Slovakia’s long-serving Prime Minister Robert Fico faces a deadline to ditch his closest ally or risk breaking apart his coalition government.
 (SLOVAKIA-CRIME/POLITICS, moved, 481 words)

-BBC appeals to UN over “collective punishment” of its journalists by Iran
+BBC appeals to UN over“collective punishment” of its journalists by Iran

 LONDON - British broadcaster the BBC says it is appealing to the United Nations to protect its journalists in Iran after it said persecution and harassment by the Iranian authorities escalated in 2017.
 (BRITAIN-IRAN/JOURNALISTS, moved,46 words)